 3. Window treatments are a big investment and they last a long time – choose with great care.

 The best advice here is to do some research and use magazine cut outs to decide on what you want.
 If you have a lot of windows and they allow in lovely natural light – then ensure that that light is not hindered by window blinds or curtains.

-Window treatments should not detract from any other décor – they should compliment or fade away.
+Window treatments should not detract from any other décor – they should complement or fade away.
 The rule generally is plain, neutral furniture allows for more patterned, textured or coloured window treatments.
 You could also consider looking around at different types of blinds or shutters to find the ones that suit you best.
 Whether you try to find the best motorized shades denver have to offer or whether you look around fo different roman shades, make sure you find the right ones for you to complement your window area.

 4. Choose colours to your taste and also not to your taste